zenobio93/seat-docs/docs/installation/docker_installation.md

 !!! info

-    If you feel like docker might not be your cup of tea, checkout some of the [getting started](https://docs.docker.com/get-started/) guides that are available.

-If you are using Docker on Windows, you will need to use the Manual Deployment option below.
+	If you plan to run Docker on Windows, for the best performance it is suggested you run Docker using the Windows Subsystem for Linux 2 (WSL2) backend, available starting in Windows 10/Windows Server 20H1 (build 2004) releases.

 !!! hint

     Before starting to do anything, be sure you read the complete workflow once.
     It will help you to understand all steps from the installation process.

+    If you feel like docker might not be your cup of tea, checkout some of the [getting started](https://docs.docker.com/get-started/) guides that are available.

+!!! warning

+    If you are using Docker on Windows, you will need to use the [Manual Deployment](#manual-deployment) option below.

 !!! note "Eve Application and ESI"

     SeAT consumes CCP's [ESI](https://esi.evetech.net/) service in order to retrieve EVE Online related information.
     Before you can make any authenticated calls to ESI, you have to register a third party EVE application on the [developers portal](developers.eveonline.com/).
     This is an absolute must for SeAT to be of any use.
 The configuration of this step is covered in a later stage of the documentation.

-!!! info

-	If you plan to run Docker on Windows, for the best performance it is suggested you run Docker using the Windows Subsystem for Linux 2 (WSL2) backend, available starting in Windows 10/Windows Server 20H1 (build 2004) releases.

 ## Internal Container Setup Overview